Hike at a Glance

 Tips

 - Respect the National Park: Mt Zeil resides within the West MacDonnell National Park.
-Familiarise yourself with park regulations and obtain any necessary permits before embarking on your climb.
+Familiarise yourself with park regulations and obtain any necessary permits before heading out on your climb.

 - Safety First: This challenging climb is not for the faint of heart.
 Ensure you're physically fit and well-prepared for the rigors of the terrain.
 Sturdy footwear, ample water, and sun protection are essential.